Guide to Master’s in Data Analytics Programs

 Each data analytics program establishes its own curriculum, and courses may differ significantly among schools.
 The examples listed below represent some of the most common data analytics courses:

-- Data Analytics in R: A core component of the program, this course emphasizes common statistical techniques used in data analysis.
-Students explore logistic regression using additional classification techniques, with all analyses conducted in R.
+• Data Analytics in R and Python: A core component of the program, this course emphasizes common statistical techniques used in data analysis.
+Students explore logistic regression using additional classification techniques, with all analyses conducted in R or Python.

-- Foundations of Machine Learning Models: Taught in Python, this class covers the definition of machine learning and its uses.
-Topics include regression and classification models and vector machines.
+• Foundations of Machine Learning Models: Taught in Python, this class covers the definition of machine learning and its uses.
+Topics include regression, classification models, and generative AI concepts.

 Cost and Payment Options for Data Analytics Master’s Degrees

-In the 2020-21 school year, the NCES found that the average graduate program cost $19,749.
+In the 2022-23 school year, the NCES found that the average graduate tuition and fees were approximately $9,800 for public institutions, $18,200 for private for-profit institutions, and $40,700 for private nonprofit institutions.
 Like any national average, actual costs vary widely.
 Some online master’s in data analytics programs cost less than $10,000 for the entire degree, while others can run higher than $65,000.

 Many factors affect tuition prices, including the school’s prestige, its public vs. private status, and your state residency.
 As a student, you may incur costs beyond tuition, such as fees, technology expenses, and additional necessities.